How to choose the Best MBA Course for you!

 You need to take into account a dozen factors to make the right decision.
-Even if you use the rankings as a starting point, there are probably several factors that matter a TON to you that couldn’t enter into the rankings.
-Things like school values, cultural feel, and how much you like your future classmates.
+Even if you use the rankings as a starting point, there are probably several factors that matter a TON to you that don’t enter into the rankings – things like school values, cultural feel, and how much you like your future classmates.

 To make it easier for you to do a holistic assessment of top programs and which is the best MBA program for you, we’ve got a handy 10-question framework to guide your research.

 It's 120 pages of charts and graphs and cool analysis about MBA career placement.

 The People and The Place